SerhiiCho/timeago-docs/docs/versions/v2/configurations.md

 ## Location
 Optionally you can set the location in your application.
 The functionality is going to be the same, but with 1 exception.
-In the absence of time zone information, package interprets a time as UTC;
+In the absence of time zone information, library interprets a time as UTC;
 With location configuration it interprets the time as in the given location.

 :::warning